Non-ergodic linear convergence property of the delayed gradient descent under the strongly convexity and the Polyak-{\L}ojasiewicz condition: Acknowledgments

 \section{Acknowledgments}

-H. J. Choi was supported by the National Research Foundation of Korea (grant NRF-2019R1C1C1008677).
+The authors thank the anonymous referees for their helpful comments that improved the quality of the manuscript.
+H. J. Choi was supported by the National Research Foundation of Korea (grant RS-2023-00280065).
 W. Choi was supported by the National Research Foundation of Korea (grant NRF-2021R1F1A1059671). \mbox{J. Seok} was supported by the National Research Foundation of Korea (grant NRF-2020R1C1C1A01006415).